C section recovery can be scary. In fact many women say they’re flat out scared of c section recovery. Why?

 Pain Management in early c section recovery

-In my experience, as I talk about in my c section recovery timeline, the first 48 hours after c section recovery are the most difficult for pain management.
+For many women, the first 48 hours after c section recovery are the most difficult for pain management.

 The epidural is wearing off, and you’re likely experiencing the most pain that you will experience in your recovery.

 I cannot stress enough how important it is to be vocal with your caretakers about your pain.
 If you feel that you need more pain management speak up!

 The nurses and doctors want to help you so that you can recover, but they can only help you if you advocate for yourself.